basecamp/trix/README.md

 Place an empty `<trix-editor></trix-editor>` tag on the page.
 Trix will automatically insert a separate `<trix-toolbar>` before the editor.

 Like an HTML `<textarea>`, `<trix-editor>` accepts `autofocus` and `placeholder` attributes.
 Unlike a `<textarea>`, `<trix-editor>` automatically expands vertically to fit its contents.

+Trix supports both LTR and RTL writing systems, and will determine the appropriate text direction on a per-block basis as the user types.

 ## Integrating With Forms